simplesalt/main-9bc77/content/speaking_podcasts.md

 ### Professionally

 I demystify security and show business leaders the easy and effective ways to stop internet crime.
-These topics resonate best with lawyers, finance leaders, and the occasional CEO.
+[These topics](/speaking) resonate best with lawyers, finance leaders, and the occasional CEO.

 ### Personally

 I persuade people of their value and that even if painful, their growth is worth pursuing.
+For a sample, see my [tiktok](https://tiktok.com/@simplesalt).

 These domains are deeply interconnected for me.
+I'm happy to talk about most intersections of the common professional and personal growth topics I am passionate about.

 ## Interested?